Chun5/works/index.rst

 ::

+  The creative AR material supports user interaction, and act as a virtual mentor.
+This reduces users' learning barrier and motivates them to learn how-to significantly.

   Car companies release AR assistance systems.
 With a mobile phone, one user can scan the car components to access the corresponding information, instead of reading the massive information in the user manual.